-The value creation process shown in the Value Creation Story is explained from a business perspective, with specifics on what strategies and initiatives are currently being undertaken and how they will lead to the future.
+The value creation process shown in the Value Creation Story is explained from a business perspective, with specifics on what strategies and initiatives are currently being undertaken

 The value creation process indicated in the Value Creation Story is explained from the standpoint of the ESG management of the IHI Group.
 This chapter presents the current state of the IHI Group's four material issues: climate change; diversity, equity, and inclusion; human rights; and securing and maintaining stakeholder trust, as well as the IHI Group's strategy for moving toward its desired state.